Am I eligible to get a library card?

 Some of the library’s digital services are only available to resident library patrons.
-In general, this is due to the library’s contractual agreements with service vendors which are based on the legally defined area of the Whiting Public Library district.
+In general, this is due to the library’s contractual agreements with service vendors, which are based on the legally defined area of the Whiting Public Library District.
 If your library card is not a resident card, you will not be able to use certain digital services.

 How long is my card good for?

-There are a couple other special circumstances worth pointing out.
+There are a couple of other special circumstances worth pointing out.
 When a young adult turns 18, they will need to change their status to Adult.
-(An adult card will allow you to use even more of the library’s services, including checking out movies, and placing holds and borrowing material throughout the Evergreen Indiana Consortium.)
+(An adult card will allow you to use even more of the library’s services, including checking out movies, placing holds, and borrowing material throughout the Evergreen Indiana Consortium.)
 If you move away, you will have to get a new card at your new local library.

 I lost my card.
 What do I do?

 If you’ve lost your card, you must pay for a replacement in order to check out items.
 The replacement fee is $2.
-To get your new card, you must come in to the library, present proof of identity and residence, and verify your contact information.
+To get your new card, you must come into the library, present proof of identity and residence, and verify your contact information.